mrthreeplates/TRS-80_floppy_remapper/README.md

 board (or the main motherboard) needs to be replaced by a socket.
 Certain models require an additional minor motherboard modification (see below).

+My goal for this project was to enable the features above while requiring the fewest (and least invasive) modifications possible.

 **WARNING**: This is a hobby project, that I've done for fun, and am sharing my effort for others to enjoy.
 This project requires some soldering and assumes you are very comfortable working around electronics.
 Deadly high voltage is present on these computers!
 Do not proceed if you don't know